calebdinsmore/foso-mc-site/_posts/2021-07-26-new-ice-rails.md

 We will also be compensating residents who wish to help with construction as well as commissioning builders to decorate the tunnels to give them a less hellish aesthetic.

+In order to make sure donations don't get mixed up with other funds, we're tracking the FPWA ledger [in this Google sheet](https://docs.google.com/spreadsheets/d/1VXBJVS6snvFAFco_KanLaeKc4nO5csJKMNC99b30Qx8/edit?usp=sharing).

 ---

 Your friendly neighborhood transportation overlords,